oracle/isv-single-tenant-vcn-isolation/README.md

 3. Open `examples/full-deployment/terraform.tfvars` in a plain-text editor, and enter the values of the variables in that file.

 4. Set the deployment passwords and shared secrets.
-The full deployment examples requires variables to be set for the shared secret for the routing HA cluster, and an initial Nagios administrator password.
-These can be set using environment variables, or added to the `terraform.tfvars` files in the `full-deployment/peering/routing` and `full-deployment/management/application` configurartion directories respectively. e.g.
+The full deployment examples requires variables to be set for the shared secret for the routing HA cluster.
+This can be set using environment variables, or added to the `terraform.tfvars` files in the `full-deployment/peering/routing` configuration directory. e.g.

 	```
 	$ export TF_VAR_hacluster_password="P@55_Word"
-	$ export TF_VAR_nagios_administrator_password="P@55_Word"
 	```

 5. Deploy the topology: